 Has your business grown to the point where you have a need for regular legal work, but you cannot justify the expense of a full-time, so-called “in-house” lawyer?
 Or maybe you have an in-house lawyer, but work has grown to the point where that lawyer is relying on a lot of external help.
 Have you experienced impersonal service and the high billable rates of law firms?
 There is an alternative.
 We can provide cost-effective and business-smart options to retain a lawyer who can personally guide you through your business dealings on a basis that will allow you to manage business risks and costs.

-Claire E. Milton, Q.C. is an experienced lawyer and former general counsel to a well-known Canadian public company.
-She has advised business owners and managers through a great variety of transactions, both special and routine, and she is used to working in a fast-paced and practical environment where decisions have to be made quickly.
+Peter D. Stanhope is an experienced lawyer and former general counsel to a well-known company.
+He has advised business owners and managers through a great variety of transactions, both special and routine, and is used to working in a fast-paced and practical environment where decisions have to be made quickly.

-It does not matter if you are just starting your business or in the thick of it trying to be more successful, Claire can help you to:
+It does not matter if you are just starting your business or in the thick of it trying to be more successful, Peter can help you to:

 - Select a business form that is the best for your business